 The Play & Young People Committee’s remit included the maintenance of the Town Council-owned play areas at Hellis Wartha and Carey Parc plus three others leased from Cornwall Council.
 The Committee also promoted youth engagement and has organised several visits of young people to meet the Mayor, Councillors and Officers at the Guildhall.
 The Committee was abolished in March 2015 with Full Council taking over the Youth Engagement role and the Amenities Committee taking responsibility for the play areas.

-The Town Council received £251,000 to mitigate the effect of two out-of-town supermarkets on the town centre.
+The board was disbanded in early 2017.
+It was created when the Town Council received £251,000 to mitigate the effect of two out-of-town supermarkets on the town centre.
 The funding was allocated to physically improve areas of the town centre to encourage visitors in, and enjoy their stay in pleasant surroundings.

-To achieve this aim the Town Council created the Public Realm Project Board comprising of representatives from the Town Council, Cornwall Council, Helston Business Improvement Partnership and other businesses and organisations operating in the town centre.
-The Board considers how to utilise the funding to the greatest effect and makes recommendations to Helston Town Council who ultimately decide which projects to pursue.
+The Board comprised of representatives from the Town Council, Cornwall Council, Helston Business Improvement Partnership and other businesses and organisations operating in the town centre.
+The Board considered how to utilise the funding to the greatest effect and made recommendations to Helston Town Council who ultimately decided which projects to pursue.
+Projects included the improvements of the Grylls Monument area and Monument Walk.

 The Annual Parish or Town Meeting is not a council meeting.
 It is a meeting of the parish or town electors taking place between 1 March and 1 June.
 Electors can contribute to the agenda and in practice these meetings often celebrate local activities and debate current issues in the community.
 The Mayor, any two Councillors or any six electors can call the Annual Parish or Town Meeting.
 The Town Mayor, if present, will chair the meeting.
 For the Minutes of Town Meetings from 2000 to 2015 please click here This year's Town Meeting was on 14th April 2016 at the Methodist Church Hall, Coinagehall Street, Helston at 7pm.